rishabnayak/firebase_livestream_ml_vision/README.md

 ## Usage

-To use this plugin, add `firebase_mlvision` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `firebase_livestream_ml_vision` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
 You must also configure Firebase for each platform project: Android and iOS (see the example folder or https://codelabs.developers.google.com/codelabs/flutter-firebase/#4 for step by step details).

 ### AutoML Vision Edge

 If you plan to use AutoML Vision Edge to detect labels using a custom model, either download or host the trained model by following [these instructions](https://firebase.google.com/docs/ml-kit/train-image-labeler).

 If you downloaded the file, follow the instructions below to enable the plugin.